rdeavila/rpm-update-history/doc/ruh.1.md

 ---
-title: RUH
+title: rpm-update-history
 section: 1
 header: RPM Update History
 footer: rpm-update-history 23.11.1
-date: November 13, 2023
+date: November 23, 2023
 ---

 # NAME

-ruh - Compile data on the number of updates and installs using yum / dnf transaction info.
+**rpm-update-history**: Compile data on the number of updates and installs using yum / dnf transaction info.

 # SYNOPSIS

-**ruh** [*OPTION*]
+**rpm-update-history** [*OPTION*]

 # DESCRIPTION

-**ruh** aims to track package history on RPM systems, compiling data on the number of updates and installs.
+**rpm-update-history** aims to track package history on RPM systems, compiling data on the number of updates and installs.
 Designed to enhance system reliability, this initiative collects and centralizes information, providing valuable insights into the evolution of packages.

 # OPTIONS